The Library of Congress

 TARP provides a mechanism for the Treasury to inject capital into financial institutions, transforming unproductive, illiquid assets at participating institutions into cash that can then support new loans.

-"mark-to-market" accounting requirements, which were instituted earlier this year to provide more transparency to financial reports.
+Investors should watch closely the provisions of the bill relating to "mark-to-market" accounting requirements, which were instituted earlier this year to provide more transparency to financial reports.
 The bill would authorize the SEC to restate those requirements and require the Commission to reconsider them and report its findings back to Congress.
 The practical effect of these provisions will be to improve the balance sheets of financial institutions holding devalued assets, such as mortgage-backed securities, thereby allowing them to make more loans against those assets.

 In combination, these provisions are designed to calm investors, create liquidity, and buy time for Treasury to help troubled institutions recapitalize.